ReedKimble/Blog/_pages/structure.md

 Posts regarding Structure in the Vorticity Space protodomain

-{% for post in site.categories.uns %}
+{% for post in site.categories.structure %}
 - [{{ post.title }}]({{ post.url }})
 {% endfor %}